psrenergy/IARA.jl/docs/src/bidding_formats.md

-## Segmented bids
+## Bid segments

-As seen in `independent bids` and `virtual reservoir bids`, there is an entry for `bid_segment`, which allows for the bid offer to be broken down into segments.
+As seen in independent bids and virtual reservoir bids` there is an entry for `bid_segment`, which allows for the bid offer to be broken down into segments.
 This is useful for representing a single bid divided into multiple offers, each with its own price and quantity.

 !!! note "Note"
-    Although each `bid_segment` counts as a separate offer, for the same subperiod, the total quantity of its segments cannot exceed the maximum quantity of the bidding group.
+    Although each bid segment counts as a separate offer, for the same subperiod, the total quantity of its segments cannot exceed the maximum quantity of the bidding group.

-In the following table we show an example of a segmented bid for `independent bids` quantity offers, where the maximum generation of the bidding group is 100 MW.
+In the following table we show an example of a segmented bid for independent bids quantity offers, where the maximum generation of the bidding group is 100 MW.